yareally/android-scala-intellij-no-sbt-plugin/readme.md

 ## Setup & Directions

 Directions are below or [click here](https://github.com/yareally/android-scala-intellij-no-sbt-plugin/blob/master/readme.md#building-with-intellij-idea-12-or-android-studio) to jump directly to them.
 Just added images and an Intellij project file.
+With any luck, the addition of the project file + images should help anyone experiencing issues.

 ## Caveats